 12. Design a Vision board

 Assign the Vision Board template to help students visualize their goals with photos, clip art, words, and phrases.

 Print the image or add it to their device’s lock screen for a daily mind and motivation boost.

 13. Dispel the myths with fact vs. opinion

 We make lots of assumptions about others.
-Use the Fact vs. Opinion file in the Templates>All About Me folder to have students share information about themselves that others may not have realized before and empower students in letting themselves be known.
+Assign the Fact vs. Opinion template to have students share information about themselves that others may not have realized before and empower students in letting themselves be known.

 14. Adapt your favorite book